How to Build an Outdoor Storage Bench

 This process naturally darkens the wood.
 Left unfinished, it will weather gray like any other wood.

 The price of TMW varies.
-My supplier had pine for $1.25 per linear ft., poplar for $3.80 and ash for $4.20.
+At the time this article was published, my supplier had pine for $1.25 per linear ft., poplar for $3.80 and ash for $4.20.
 To find TMW, ask your local hardwood lumberyard or search online.

 Outdoor Storage Bench Project Plans

 The planter is even simpler to build than the bench because the inner box has no top or bottom.
 Glue and screw the sides together, screw in the diagonal braces and then paint any visible surfaces.
 Add the slats using the same method as for the bench.
 Position the side cleats at a height suitable to the pot you’re setting in the planter.
 Don’t attach the platform slats.
-If they rot, they’ll be easier to replace.
+If the wood rots, they’ll be easier to replace.

 Project step-by-step (11)